jalapeno/jalapeno/README.md

 #### Some project principles and goals

-* Use-case, topology, and endpoint agnostic - The host, hypervisor, CNI, or other endpoint may be the control/encapsulation point (linux, fd.io, eBPF, etc.)
+* Use-case, topology, and endpoint agnostic - The host, hypervisor, CNI, or other endpoint may be the control/encapsulation point (linux, fd.io, Cilium, eBPF, etc.)
 * Give applications the ability to directly choose their network SDN service or SLA
 * Enable development of an ecosystem of SDN control applications, tools, and capabilities
 * Modular, extensible, microservice architecture